I’m about to tell you about a little city. It seemed small, but it was big enough to attract the attention of a great king.

 You are important!
 What you do is important.

 Regardless of whether you realize it, you are valuable.
 Greatness lies within you.
 The Bible says that we are earthen vessels that contain great treasure (2 Corinthians 4:7).

 The Great King vs the Little City.

-Perhaps, daily, the city focused on its internal affairs and ignored the “outside” world.
 Jesus cautions us about how getting caught up in life can make us unaware of danger (Luke 21:34).

-I’m here to tell you you have formidable adversary.
 Like this great king, Satan is looking for someone to pick on.
 He wants to devour you when you don’t expect it (1 Peter 5:8).

 We wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high placesEphesians 6:12

-The Bible has good advice for you:
+The Bible has excellent advice for you, in Proverbs Chapter Four:

 Keep thy heart with all diligence…Proverbs 4:23